BEng Hons Mechanical Engineering

 Electrical Machines & Control

 Engineering students from non-electrical disciplines often require a working knowledge and appreciation of electrical power devices and their use.
-This class develops the theory underlying simple electrical circuit analysis, transformers and electrical motors, and seeks to develop an understanding of their application through example and laboratory work.
+This module develops the theory underlying simple electrical circuit analysis, transformers and electrical motors, and seeks to develop an understanding of their application through example and laboratory work.

 Heat & Flow 2

-This class continues the study of fluid mechanics and thermodynamics.
+This module continues the study of fluid mechanics and thermodynamics.
 The behaviour of fluids is an important aspect in the performance of engineering systems: the underlying physics of fluid flow and its application to simple systems is presented.
 Thermodynamics is the science that is devoted to understanding energy in all its forms and how energy changes form; the aim of is to supply the necessary analytical tools to study these changes when applied in engineering situations, in particular for transportation and power production.

 Mathematical Modelling & Analysis